 Who Are Our Patriots?

 The DAR is working diligently to identify minority individuals who contributed to America’s independence in the Revolutionary War era.
 The National Society has published a book, Forgotten Patriots, which describes heroism and acts of service by American Indians and African Americans.
-To date, thousands of “Forgotten Patriots” have been identified, and DAR researchers continue to uncover these individuals and their unique stories.
+To date, thousands of forgotten Patriots have been identified, and DAR researchers continue to uncover these individuals and their unique stories.

-In the year 2026 we the people, will celebrate 250 years of Independence.
-Our National Committee is very excited about our opportunity to honor the Patriots of the American Revolution while increasing knowledge of their service and sacrifice.
-A message from our President General, Denise Doring VanBuren, Let us never take for granted the courage of our Patriot ancestors.
+In the year 2026, we will celebrate 250 years of independence.
+Along with the National Society, we are very excited about our opportunity to honor the Patriots of the American Revolution while increasing knowledge of their service and sacrifice.
+A message from the NSDAR President General: “Let us never take for granted the courage of our Patriot ancestors.
 While it is relatively easy to see why our ancestors chose “life, liberty, and the pursuit of happiness” in hindsight, we must never forget that it must have been agonizing to do so at the time.
-They risked lives and fortunes of their families when choosing sides.
+They risked lives and fortunes of their families when choosing sides.”